RevolutionAnalytics/RHadoop/rmr2/docs/tutorial.md

 ```

 First we move the data into HDFS with `to.dfs`.
 As we said earlier, this is not the normal way in which big data will enter HDFS; it is normally the responsibility of scalable data collection systems such as Flume or Sqoop.
 In that case we would just specify the HDFS path to the data as input to `mapreduce`.
-But in this case the input is the variable `groups` which points to where the data is temporarily stored, and the naming and clean up is taken care of for you.
-All you need to know is how you can use it.
+But in this case the input is the variable `groups` which contains a big data object, which keep track of where the data is and does the clean up when the data is no longer needed.
 There isn't a map function, so it is set to default which is like an identity but consistent with the map requirements, that is `function(k,v) keyval(k,v)`.
-The reduce function takes two arguments, one is a key and the other is a list of all the values associated with that key.
+The reduce function takes two arguments, one is a key and the other is a collection of all the values associated with that key.
+It could be one of vector, list, data frame or matrix depending on what was returned by the map function.
 Like in the map case, the reduce function can return `NULL`, a key value pair as generated by the function `keyval` or a list thereof.
-The default is somewhat equivalent to an identity function, under the constraints of a reduce function, that is `function(k, vv) lapply(vv, function(v) keyval(k,v))`.
-In this case they key is one possible outcome of the binomial and the values are all `NULL` and the only important thing is how many there are, so `length` gets the job done.
+The default is no reduce, that is the output of the map is the output of mapreduce.
+In this case the keys are realizations of the binomial and the values are all `1` and the only important thing is how many there are, so `length` gets the job done.
 Looking back at this second example, there are some small differences with `tapply` but the overall complexity is very similar.

 ## Wordcount